 Examines the Navy and other Service Field Contracting Systems for accomplishing procurement at the base, camp and post level.
 Emphasis is on (1) simplified acquisition procedures, (2) contracts for other than major systems, (3) services contracting, and (4) contracting for information technology resources.
-PREREQUISITE: MN4473.
-Graded course.
+PREREQUISITE: MN4473 or permission of instructor.

-MN4309 FACILITIES CONTRACTING (2-0).
+MN4309 FACILITIES CONTRACTING (2 - 0).

 This course is a concentrated analysis of facilities, construction and architecture-engineering contracting.
 It focuses on the contract formation and contract administration requirements in these areas with emphasis on problems faced in facilities management.
 Topics covered include cost estimating and analysis for construction, pre and post award contract actions, environmental remediation, base operating support contracts, contractor performance evaluation, leases and easements, A-76 public/private competitions, outsourcing, privatization, public/private ventures and base closure issues.
-PREREQUISITE: MN4473.
-Graded course.
+PREREQUISITE: MN4473 or permission of instructor.

-MN4310 LOGISTICS ENGINEERING (4-0).
+MN4310 LOGISTICS ENGINEERING (4 - 0).